vmware-tanzu/community-edition/docs/site/content/docs/latest/vsphere-monitoring-stack.md

   alertmanager.deployment.containers.resources                <nil>                                       object   Alertmanager containers resource requirements (See Kubernetes OpenAPI Specification io.k8s.api.core.v1.ResourceRequirements) alertmanager.deployment.podAnnotations                      <nil>                                       object   Alertmanager deployments pod annotations alertmanager.pvc.accessMode                                 ReadWriteOnce                               string   The name of the AccessModes to use for persistent volume claim.
-By default this is null and default provisioner is used alertmanager.pvc.annotations                                <nil>                                       object   Alertmanager's persistent volume claim annotations alertmanager.pvc.storage                                    2Gi                                         string   The storage size for Alertmanager server persistent volume claim. alertmanager.pvc.storageClassName                           <nil>                                       string   The name of the StorageClass to use for persistent volume claim.
+By default this is null and default provisioner is used alertmanager.pvc.annotations                                <nil>                                       object   Alertmanagers persistent volume claim annotations alertmanager.pvc.storage                                    2Gi                                         string   The storage size for Alertmanager server persistent volume claim. alertmanager.pvc.storageClassName                           <nil>                                       string   The name of the StorageClass to use for persistent volume claim.
 By default this is null and default provisioner is used cadvisor.daemonset.podLabels                                <nil>                                       object   cadvisor deployments pod labels